 Through the Our Salem project process, the community expressed a desire for mixed-use zoning along the Commercial Street SE corridor.
-During the Our Salem adoption process, the SCAN neighborhood association requested MU-II zoning along the portion of Commercial Street SE that is subject to the current zone change.
-The proposed zone change responds the motion made by the City Council on July 11, 2022 and the request made by SCAN.
+During the Our Salem adoption process, the SCAN neighborhood association requested MU-II zoning along the portion of Commercial Street SE that is subject to the current zone change proposal, and the City Council passed a motion to implement this request.
+In a public hearing on this specific zone change proposal on October 10, 2022, the City Council, based on additional public testimony, passed a motion to further refine the proposal to include a mix of MU-II and MU-III zoning.
+The proposed zone change implements this motion made by City Council.

-The City conducted additional outreach specifically related to this proposed zone change to MU-II.
+The City conducted additional outreach specifically related to this proposed zone change.

 Informational flyers were mailed to owners of the subject properties, and a webpage provided additional context and information.
 City staff responded to phone calls and emails from those who wished to discuss the potential impacts of the proposed zone change.